m0rehman/m0rehman/README.md

 I am a computer science student @ Carleton University.

-To view some of my projects, check out mohammadrehman.com/projects
+To view more projects with descriptions (some are private), check out mohammadrehman.com/projects